2025 New York Giants season: Week 5: at New Orleans Saints

 Jaxson Dart threw two touchdown passes to Theo Johnson to end each of the Giants' first two drives.
 However, the Giants were then plagued by miscues throughout the afternoon.
 They turned the ball over on five consecutive possessions for the first time since Week 11 of the 2014 season.
 Dart threw two interceptions and lost a fumble, with Darius Slayton and Cam Skattebo also fumbling to account for the five turnovers.
 Additionally, Dart missed a huge opportunity to connect with Slayton, likely for a touchdown, on a flea-flicker late in the second quarter.
 The pass was underthrown, resulting in an incompletion and forcing the Giants to punt right after.

-With their third straight loss to New Orleans since 2023, the Giants dropped to 1–4 while suffering their eighth consecutive loss on the road, their longest streak since the 2012-2013 seasons.
+With their third straight loss to the Saints since 2023, the Giants dropped to 1–4 while suffering their eighth consecutive loss on the road, their longest streak since the 2012-2013 seasons.
 This game gave the Saints their first victory of the season.